 Chief Operating Officer:

-Chief operating officers oversee all aspects of their company’s operations, including the distribution of goods and services to clients, maintenance of facilities, and the hiring and training of staff.
-At large corporations, chief operating officers often hold a master’s in business administration, though a doctorate in logistics may lead to higher salary.
+Chief operating officers oversee all aspects of their company’s operations, which include the distribution of goods and services to clients, maintenance of facilities, and the hiring and training of staff.
+At large corporations, chief operating officers often hold a master’s in business administration.
+However, a doctorate in logistics may lead to higher salary.

 - Median Annual Salary: $104,700